How to Properly Use Yeast in Pizza Dough (Dry and Fresh)

 By adding the yeast only after all the water has been absorbed by the flour, you prevent it from coming into direct contact with cold water.
 At the end of mixing, ensure there are no remaining “free” yeast granules that haven’t been fully incorporated into the dough.

-3. Adding the Yeast Directly to Water (Over 21°C/70°F)
+3. Direct Addition to Water (Above 21°C/70°F)

 This method is not ideal because some glutathione will still be released into the dough; However, it can be effective, especially in warmer weather when tap water temperatures are higher, or when achieving a more extensible dough is desired.
 Simply sprinkle the yeast into the water, mix well, and then add the remaining dough ingredients.